lthms/soap.coffee-lthms/site/posts/DiscoveringCommonLisp.md

 Objectively, there is not much in this article.
 However, because I am totally new to Lisp, it took me quite some time to get these few lines of code to work together.
 All being told I think this constitutes a good `trivial-gamekit` skeleton.
-Do not hesitate to us it this way.
+Do not hesitate to use it this way.

 Thanks again to [**@borodust**](https://github.com/borodust), for your time and all your answers!